 Vegetables that may yield more than one crop per season are beans, beets, carrots, cabbage, kohlrabi, lettuce, radishes, rutabagas, spinach, and turnips.

 The vegetables suggested below are common, productive plants but you’ll also want to contract your local cooperative extension to determine what plants grow best in your local area.
 Think about what you like to eat as well as what’s difficult to find in a grocery store or farmers’ market.

-(Note: If this garden is too large for your needs, you do not have to plant all 11 rows, and you can also make the rows shorter.
-You can choose the veggies that you'd like to grow!)
+(Note: If this garden is too large for your needs, you do not have to plant all 11 rows, and you can also make the rows shorter.)

 When to Plant?

 Know when to plant what.
 See our Best Planting Dates chart—a gardening calendar customized to your local frost dates—covering both sowing indoors as well as planting in the ground.